Generator battery failure – Why?

 All batteries are a chemical mix of acids and chemicals.

 Leaks do happen and are ‘ACIDIC’ and poisonous gases.

 Replace any leaking battery immediately.

-If you ignore this, the leak will be corrosive onto the next battery and on and on, causing dangerous gases and FIRE RISK
+If you ignore this, the leak will be corrosive onto the next battery, causing dangerous gases and FIRE RISK